 And so it was that I fell from Eleventh Most Likely to Succeed and School-Wide Fourth Grade Chess Champion to the Most Disliked Student in Mr Buehner’s class, a status previously and more proudly achieved by my brother.
 And knowing now what everyone suspected then, it was far better to be hated by Mr Buenher than loved by him.

 So in the end, I was saved by a pedophile from the life of arrogance and entitlement you might expect of someone who followed his success in being named Eleventh Most likely to Succeed in first grade with a glorious triumph as Fourth Grade Chess Champion.

 The closest I would come to an award after that was in twelfth grade when Carla Gochman, one of the smart kids with Ivy League aspirations, told me that she thought I was perhaps the Most Underrated in my high school.
 Surprising as this may seem, she said this without malice or irony and seemed to intend it as a compliment.
-It was not until that moment that I realized that my many hidden talents were quite so, uh, hidden.
-Fortunately for me, however, those talents remained hidden through to the last day of a high-school career without awards and I did not, therefore, suffer a childhood where I was unduly punished by rewards.
+It was not until that moment that I realized that my many hidden talents were quite so hidden.
+Fortunately for me, however, those talents remained hidden through to the last day of a high-school career without awards and I did not, therefore, suffer undue damage to my character from a childhood punished by rewards.